pluralsight/guides/draft/python/d/article.md

 Let's say this product is too expensive and we want to keep checking to see if it will come down.

-First, we need Python to connect to the URL and grab the HTML.
+First, we need Python to connect to the URL and then grab the HTML.

 Type the following:
 ```